 Crisis as an Opportunity: Tense relations between India and Sri Lanka are unaffordable.
 It is India’s responsibility to be extremely patient and to engage Sri Lanka significantly more frequently and intimately because it is a much larger country.

-The crisis should be utilised as a chance for New Delhi and Colombo to negotiate a resolution to the long-running fisheries issue in Palk Bay.
+- The crisis should be utilized as a chance for New Delhi and Colombo to negotiate a resolution to the long-running fisheries issue in Palk Bay.

 To read more about India-Sri Lanka relations, click here.